Firefighting plane from Russia crashes in southern Turkey

-ISTANBUL, Turkey (AP) — A firefighting plane that was rented from Russia crashed Saturday in a mountainous area in southern Turkey, Turkish state media reported.
+ISTANBUL, Turkey (AP) — A firefighting plane that was rented from Russia crashed Saturday in a mountainous area in southern Turkey, state media reported.

+The Russian Defense Ministry said the amphibious Beriev BE-200 crashed while trying to land in Adana province.
+It said the plane was carrying five Russian army personnel and three Turkish officers.

+There was no immediate word on the fate of the crew or the reason for the crash.
+A team to investigate the accident was dispatched.

-Anadolu news agency said the plane was linked to the General Directory of Forestry.
-Search and rescue teams were sent to the area in Kahramanmaras.
+The Anadolu news agency said the plane was linked to the Turkish General Directory of Forestry.
+Search and rescue teams were sent to the area in neighboring Kahramanmaras where the fire and crash were first reported.
+Anadolu said the plane had previously fought fires in Antalya province.

-Private news agency DHA said the plane crashed as it was fighting a forest fire in the inland Bertiz region.
-It said the cause of the crash had not yet been identified.

 Kahramanmaras governor Omer Faruk Coskun told Anadolu that a wildfire had begun after lightning struck trees.